-Objective: After completing this module, students will be able to utilize tools and methods to quantify bias and examine ways to use algorithmic fairness to mitigate this bias, considering its ethical and legal issues.
-Students will apply their analytics and AI/ML knowledge to transform a current biased dataset into a more objective solution.
+Objective: After completing this module, students can utilize tools and methods to quantify bias and examine ways to use algorithmic fairness to mitigate it, considering ethical and legal issues.
+Students will apply their knowledge of analytics and AI/ML to transform a current biased dataset into a more objective solution.

-In this class, you will be challenged to broaden your understanding of state-of-the-art AI/ML algorithms and solutions, considering the potential impact on society.
-You will have ample opportunity to analyze various situations critically and viewpoints provided in papers, books, the web, and your observations.
+In this class, you will be challenged to broaden your understanding of state-of-the-art Al/ML algorithms and solutions, considering their potential impacts on society.
+You will have ample opportunity to analyze various situations critically and viewpoints provided in papers, books, on the web, and from your observations.
 You will be able to practice your learned knowledge by writing coherent and healthy-structured critiques of situations and papers, leading and participating in class discussions, and designing your algorithmic solutions.
 The issue of data misuse and abuse is not easily solvable; concrete right or wrong answers are not easily determined until after solutions are typically deployed into society.
 Given this, you are entitled to your opinions on any topics presented throughout the course, whatever they happen to be.
 You will not be penalized for your viewpoints; however, you must be able to support your viewpoints and resulting solutions effectively.
-This means that you have given your approach to a problem some thought, can discuss its various trade-offs and implications, and support other viewpoints, even though your personal views may be different.
+This means showing that you have given your approach to a problem some thought, can discuss its various trade-offs and implications and can be supportive of other viewpoints, even though your personal views may differ.